Money Calculator

 The optimal strategy: do both, in proportion

-Most financial advisors recommend splitting the surplus rather than making an all-or-nothing choice.
-A common framework:
+Most financial advisors in India recommend splitting the surplus rather than making an all-or-nothing choice.
+A split strategy captures the guaranteed benefit of prepayment and the long-run compounding of investment, while avoiding the regret risk of being entirely wrong.
+Here is a common allocation framework:

 20–30%